2008 Pittsburgh Panthers football team: Recruits

+‡ Refers to 40-yard dash; Note: In many cases, Scout, Rivals, 247Sports, On3, and ESPN may conflict in their listings of height, weight and 40 time.; In these cases, the average was taken.
+ESPN grades are on a 100-point scale.; Sources: "Scout.com Football Recruiting: Pittsburgh".
+Scout.; "RecruitTracker 2008: Pittsburgh".
+ESPN.; "Scout.com Team Recruiting Rankings".
+Scout.; "2008 Team Ranking".
+Rivals.com.;

 Spring practices

 Throughout spring practices the defense dominated the offense, but in the annual Blue-Gold Game on April 19 at Heinz Field, the offense got the better of the defense, winning 60-25 under a modified scoring system that favored the offense.
 The rising stars of the spring practices were defensive tackle Mick Williams, wide receiver Cedric McGee, and newly converted tight end Dorin Dickerson, who all earned the Ed Conway Award given to Pitt's most improved players at spring practices.
 Other important spring performances included Bill Stull, who re-established himself as the team's top quarterback, and John Malecki, a two-time letterman on defense at nose tackle who earned a starting spot on the offensive line at guard.
 The Blue-Gold Game was simulcast live locally in Pittsburgh on WPCW and nationally on the NFL Network.

 Award watchlists

-Several players on the Panthers have been nominated to various award preseason watchlists.
+Several players on the Panthers were nominated to various award preseason watchlists.